Survey of GB adults and their views on Brexit.

 Client: Leave Means Leave

-ComRes surveyed 2,030 GB adults online between 22nd and 24th March 2019.
-Data were weighted to be demographically representative of all GB adults by age, gender, region and social grade.
-Voting intention questions were also weighted by past vote recall and likelihood to vote and all other questions also weighted by 2016 EU Referendum results.
+ComRes surveyed 1,008 GB adults online on April 1st 2019.
+Data were weighted to be demographically representative of all GB adults by age, gender, region and social grade as well as 2017 General Election and 2016 EU Referendum past vote recall.
 ComRes is a member of the British Polling Council and abides by its rules.